wellspentstyle/SaleSite/replit.md

 - Sale cards display discount percentages, and featured sales include images
 - Interactive dialogs for detailed product picks with "Shop Now" buttons
 - Sort and Filter controls aligned to the right side with minimal button styling
-- Filter sidebar slides in from the LEFT, pushing content over (cards reduce from 3 to 2 columns)
+- Filter sidebar slides in from the RIGHT, pushing content over (cards reduce from 3 to 2 columns)
   - Sidebar top aligns with FILTER button position (not page top)
   - Smooth width animation from 0px to 280px with opacity fade
   - Content area has synchronized margin transition for seamless push effect